 Dance is a very unique and powerful artform, and it not only allows dancers to express themselves, but at the same time for people to tell life stories.
-As a choreographer, I hope to provide a safe environment for dancers of all experiences, backgrounds, and levels to dive into their art and allow space for them to explore while enjoying the process along the way.
-Allowing dancers to put themselves into my work is something so important to me as an artist.
+As a choreographer, I hope to provide a space for dancers of all experiences, backgrounds, and levels to dive into their art and allow space for them to explore while enjoying the process along the way.
+Allowing dancers to explore their artistic identities through my work is something so important to me as an artist.

 Improvisation is such a powerful and vulnerable tool, and I use this to not only develop new vocabulary but to discover more concepts for my work.
 In so many classes and styles, not only in dance but throughout life, we as humans are told a certain way that things have to be done, and there is often very little voice for others to incorporate their own experiences or stories.
-My process shifts to fit every project's needs and time frames, but tends to begin with conversations with dancers to invite them to feel seen in a brave environment.
-When teaching and staging choreography, my process leads into conversations on how dancers can create their own storyline and make the choreography feel best in their bodies.
-Through this, dancers find their own artistic voice not only allows them to feel more aware with themselves as artists, but allows them to be more explorative and less confined.
-Collaboration is another tool that I value because it is so important to make sure dancers understand and feel confident in what they are dancing.
+When teaching and staging choreography, my process leads into conversations on how dancers can create their own storyline and make the choreography feel best in their bodies through improvisational and explorative tools.
+Collaboration is another important aspect that I value because it is so important to make sure dancers understand and feel confident in what they are dancing.